jedrichards/es6/README.md

   .catch(error => console.log(error));
 ```

-> Any errors thrown in a fulfillment callback will also raise an error in the chain.
-Errors drop through additional chained fulfillment callbacks until they reach a rejection callback.
-Be careful since if there are no rejection callbacks registered on the promise the error will be silently swallowed.
+If an error is caught in a rejection callback but that callback doesn't raise a new error then that error is deemed recoverable and the chain continues in a non-error state.

 ```js
 var promise = lib.getPromise();